ErikGartner/docker-deeplearning/README.md

 ## Requirements

-Images based of the Nivida CUDA image requires the Nvidia Docker runtime.
+Images based of the Nvidia CUDA image requires the Nvidia Docker runtime.
 Installation instructions can be found [here](https://github.com/NVIDIA/nvidia-docker).